by Dan Hiestand

 Artemus sensed the thought.

-“No.” Jace took a deep breath, but there was no anger left in him.
+“None of it was the truth.”
+Jace gritted his teeth, but there was no anger left in him.
 “We were just your pawns.”

 Jace looked on in fascination, waiting for Artemus to vanish.

 Artemus frowned.
 He took Jace’s words for what they were.